As you're exploring how to start a pool cleaning business, it can seem intimidating with all of the endless information.

 These are the essential steps you need to take to brand your pool service business:

-As you choose the best name for your business, keep this factors in mind:
+As you choose the best name for your pool service business, keep this factors in mind:

-Once you’ve chosen a unique business name that doesn’t appear in your state’s database, it’s important you get registered ASAP.
+Once you’ve chosen a unique business name, it’s important to get registered before working jobs.

 First, decide how you want to register your business — LLC or S Corporation.